TheJarX/my_kubectl/README.md

 # My Kubectl

-Created this script basically because had to remember some kubectl so I can work lol.
+Created this script basically because had to remember some kubectl commands so I can work lol.
 Well, I'm lazy enough (and had no too much experience with kube) to code this basic script.

 ## Instalation
 Well you could add the script to the bin folder then make some stuff with the PATH.
 But, let's face it, that's too much trouble (if you're lazy as I am) so let's create an alias in your `~/.bashrc` or `~/.zshrc` or whatever you have.